Young female nurse holding a newborn baby

 Duties, Requirements, Certifications, Job Outlook, and Salary

 Upon entering the field, Registered Nurses (RNs) gain experience by working with various patient groups.
-After gaining that experience, some nurses choose to advance their careers by becoming specialized in a particular healthcare field or patient category.
+After gaining that experience, some nurses advance their careers by becoming specialized in a particular healthcare field or patient category.

 (Click here to learn how to become a Registered Nurse)